Mix Application Commands#

 Note

-If the hopper must be activated, we will receive the string: "Hopper;signalnumber;time"
+If the hopper needs to be switched on, we will receive the string: "Hopper;signalnumber;time"

 Return value format#

-In Mix mode, the return value of the localization commands has the following format:
+In Mix mode, the return value of tracking commands has the following format:

 Pattern_n;x;y;r